glycerine/monty/README.md

 Monty is a subset of Python, supplemented with the Go standard library which is called by reflection.

-Monty is derived from the starlark-go project by Google engineers Alan Donovan and Jay Conrod.
+Monty is a fork derived from the starlark-go project by Google engineers Alan Donovan and Jay Conrod.
 Their code is available at https://go.starlark.net , also known as https://github.com/google/starlark-go.